Mike8564/Walking-Pal/README.md

 # Functionality

-WalkingPal will show your current location on map and by pressing start button WalkingPal will start to track your locations
+WalkingPal will show user current location on map and by pressing start button WalkingPal will start to track user locations

 ![](Images/ScreenShot1.png)